hatfieldlibrary/tagger-2/README.md

      bower install

-Node, npm and bower need to be installedif you do not have them already.
+Node, npm and bower need to be installed if you do not have them already.

 ## Mysql/MariaDb